 As kids, we wanted to be a lot of things.
 Surgeon, Pilot, writer, astronaut, Policeman, etc. There was one guy in history who was many of these things, even before his 18th Birthday!
 Frank Abagnale was a master forger, and deception was in his blood.
 He became the most successful bank robber in the history of U.S. Enters FBI Agent Carl Hanratty, who makes the capture of Frank his life mission.
 But the only problem is, Frank is always one step ahead of Carl.

 7. Hotel Rwanda (2004)

 A true story based on Rwanda Genocide, Paul Rusesabagina manages a hotel based in Hutu and lives a regular with wife and three children.
-Life takes a turn when Hutu military forces take up the task of cleansing Tutsi minority.
-After looking at the genocide happening in front of eyes, Paul allows refugees to camp in his hotel, saving as many as he can.
-But problems increase when UN pulls out from the area and he is left all alone to face the blazing fire of Hutu military forces.
+Life takes a turn when Hutu military forces take up the task of the cleansing Tutsi minority.
+After looking at the genocide happening in front of eyes, Paul allows refugees for camping in his hotel, saving as many as he can.
+But problems increase when UN pulls out from the area, and he is left all alone to face the blazing fire of Hutu military forces.

 8. The Aviator (2004)

 Some successful people suffer from a lot of things, stress being one of the main culprits.
 Aviator is a story about one of those people only.
 Billionaire Howard Hughes has everything, from big budget Hollywood films to leading ladies as his lover and he is an aviation pioneer too.
 But when he is not all of this, he is a person who is tormented and suffers from phobias and depression.
 The more successful he gets, the more he is plunging into darkness.

 9. Coach Carter (2005)